 sn (surname) attribute in the target LDAP directory.

-The core synchronization configuration is defined in the.
+The core synchronization configuration is defined in the mapping configuration.

-For a list of all mappings, regardless of how they are configured, use the following call:
+For a list of all mappings, use the following request:

 This call returns the mappings in the order in which they will be processed.